13 shipments for the Hai Long Offshore Wind Project

 BigLift Shipping has successfully completed a major transport assignment for the Hai Long Offshore Wind Project, involving a total of 13 shipments of large pinpiles from Korea to Taiwan.

-Part of the Hai Long development was the transportation of 156 pinpiles to the marshalling port of Anping, for which BigLift was contracted.
+Part of the Hai Long Project development was the transportation of 156 pinpiles to the marshalling port of Anping, a scope executed by BigLift under contract and in close collaboration with CDWE.
 Every pinpile measured 3.5 metres in diameter, with varying lengths and weights - the longest exceeding 94 metres and weighing approximately 482 metric tonnes.

 In addition to the transportation, BigLift was responsible for the design and supply of the grillage which has to support the pinpiles during shipment.
 The company’s in-house engineering team developed a solution which manged to reducing port time and minimise seafastening work.
 The grillage was constructed and installed under BigLift’s supervision.

 BigLift’s former Grand Old Lady, MV Happy Buccaneer, had carried out of the 10 shipments with 12 pinpiles each, in 2024.
 These voyages marked the vessel’s final operations before she retired after 40 years of service.
 The remaining three shipments were completed by MV Bloemgracht, the newest addition to the Spliethoff–BigLift fleet.
-All cargo was delivered safely to Anping, which concluded BigLift’s role in this phase of the project.
+BigLift worked closely with CDWE and delivered all cargo safely and on time to Anping, which concluded BigLift’s role in this phase of the project

-The Hai Long Offshore Wind Farm is a major renewable energy initiative located off the coast of Taiwan.
-Once completed, it will provide clean electricity to hundreds of thousands of homes, supporting the region’s transition to sustainable energy.
-Developed through international collaboration, Hai Long represents a significant step forward in offshore wind technology and Asia’s growing commitment to green power.
+The Hai Long Offshore Wind Project is a major renewable energy initiative located off the coast of Taiwan.
+Once completed, it will provide clean electricity to more than 1 million households, supporting the region’s transition to sustainable energy.
+Developed through international collaboration, the Hai Long Project represents a significant step forward in offshore wind technology and Asia’s growing commitment to green power.